SEAL: Semantic Aware Image Watermarking: Empirical Analysis

 \paragraph{Steganalysis Removal Attack.} We evaluate the robustness of our method against a steganalysis attack~\cite{yang2024steganalysis} that attempts to approximate the watermark by subtracting non-watermarked images from watermarked ones.
 As shown in~\Cref{tab:steganalysis}, \methodname~ maintains high performance under this attack.

 \paragraph{Robustness to Image Transformations.} We evaluated the robustness of \methodname~ under a standard suite of image transformations (see \Cref{app:transformation}).
-As shown in~\Cref{fig:image-transformations}, \methodname~achieves an average detection rate of $0.896$ under these conditions.
+As shown in~\Cref{fig:image-transformations}, \methodname~achieves an average ROC-AUC of $0.896$ under these conditions, computed via the Spatial Test detector (\Cref{par:spatial_test_detection}).
 This is comparable to some watermarking techniques and somewhat lower than others \cite{wen2023tree}.
 Yet, our method provides a unique resistance to forgery.
 Further enhancements, such as incorporating rotation search or sliding-window search during detection (see \cite{arabi2024hidden}), could improve its robustness against removal attempts.

 \paragraph{Ablation of Captioning and Embedding Models.} A straightforward approach for our method to approximate the final image semantics to embed it in the noise would be to use the visual feature vector from the proxy-generated $\mathbf{x}^{\textnormal{pre}}$ rather than the embedding of its caption.
 However, as illustrated in \Cref{fig:ablation-clip}, this approach fails to yield a clear separation between related and unrelated images.
 Consequently, we employ the captioning and caption-embedding for deriving caption embeddings, which results in a more distinct separation as shown in \Cref{fig:ablation-paraphrase}.
 To further enhance our method's accuracy, we fine-tuned the embedding model using 10k pairs of related captions, leading to additional improvements (\Cref{fig:ablation-finetuned}).